Do graph neural network states contain graph properties?: Datasets

-The dataset has been structured such that an optimal, linearly separable solution requires the combination of local properties, such as eigenvector centrality and betweenness centrality, or the identification of global structural motifs, like counting the number of squares (i.e., four-node cycles).
-A random Barabási-Albert graph can't contain any four-node cycles, while a grid subgraph will consistently exhibit four such cycles.
-A house subgraph contains exactly one four-nodes cycle and one three-nodes cycle.
+The dataset has been structured such that an optimal, linearly separable solution requires the identification of global structural motifs in the graph.
+A good strategy would be counting the number of squares (i.e., four-node cycles).
+Important note, a random Barabási-Albert graph cannot contain any four-node cycles.
+Meanwhile, a grid subgraph will consistently exhibit four such cycles, while a house subgraph contains exactly one four-node cycle and one three-node cycle.
 Therefore, a graph that contains both a grid and a house will have a total of five four-node cycles.
 The presence of a three-node cycle could help the diagnostic of one type of graph in the negative class but is not necessary nor sufficient for solving the classification problem.
-On the contrary, counting the number of four-node cycle is necessary and sufficient.
-Thus, distinguishing between the classes does not really necessitates leveraging centrality-based measures but only recognizing the presence of a specific number of four-node cycles, enabling the model to effectively differentiate between the positive and negative classes.
-Thus the interesting results of \cref{fig:plotGINTSNEcontrol}.
+Conversely, counting the number of four-node cycles is necessary and sufficient.
+In our example in \cref{fig:plotGINTSNEcontrol} we see that a GIN architecture organizes the input graphs in its latent space layer by layer.
+At layer 5 (MLP1) it even differentiates grid-only from house-only graphs in the negative class (purple).

 The Grid-House dataset serves a critical purpose in our study: it offers a controlled and well-defined environment for rigorously testing our hypotheses.
+By construction, we are sure the classification problem can be solved in an algorithmic way.
+The question becomes whether GNNs inductive bias converge to this algorithmic strategy.
 The simplicity of these controlled constraints allow us to verify whether the GNN operates as intended in a setting where extraneous factors are minimized.
-If a model struggles with this dataset, it would likely underperform on real-world, more complex graphs, underscoring its diagnostic value.

 \paragraph{ClinTox Molecular} contains molecular graphs representing compounds with binary labels indicating whether they are toxic or non-toxic.
 The dataset consists of 1,491 drug compounds with known chemical structures.
 Each molecule is represented as a graph where nodes correspond to atoms and edges to bonds, with node features representing atom types and edge features representing bond types.
 The task is to predict toxicity.